-Complete List of T-Mobile MVNOs

-If you're a fan of T-Mobile's coverage but are looking for a better deal, check out an MVNO.
+All the MVNOs powered by T-Mobile

-Mobile virtual network operators (MVNOs) are "alternative carriers" that lease coverage and network access from the "Big Four" carriers (T-Mobile, Verizon, AT&T, and Sprint) and offers similar services for less.
-T-Mobile, which has branded itself as the Uncarrier, supports a ton of MVNOs, so if you like the coverage of T-Mo provides in your area, you might be able to save yourself some money by switching to a cheaper alternative carrier plan.
+Mobile virtual network operators (MVNOs) are "alternative carriers" that lease coverage and network access from the "Big Four" carriers (T-Mobile, Verizon, AT&T, and Sprint) and can offer similar levels of service at a lower cost.
+T-Mobile has a ton of MVNOs that operate on its network thanks to its strong coverage and its GSM network that supports most unlocked phones.
+This makes it easy to switch and get set up.

-T-Mobile operates a GSM and LTE network across 700MHz, 1900MHz and the combined 1700/2100MHz (also known as AWS) frequencies.
-During its vast expansion of LTE throughout 2013, T-Mobile shifted its spectrum holdings in a way that better aligned itself with the network map of AT&T, making it easier for customers of that carrier to bring their phones over to T-Mobile without issue.
-As such, if you've got an unlocked T-Mobile or AT&T device, you should be able to use it on one of the following MVNOs.
+To make sure your phone will work as well as possible on T-Mobile's network it should support the following frequencies.

 - Consumer Cellular